 Since the Monkey Forest is one of the tourist attractions directly in Ubud, you should again visit the Monkey Forest either early in the morning or in the afternoon to avoid the tourist crowds.
 Admission costs about 2.50 Euro per person.
 The park is open from 8:30-18:00, tickets can be purchased until 17:30.

 Things To Do In Ubud – Tegalalang Rice Terraces

 One of the most visited attractions around Ubud is the Tegalalang Rice Terraces…. and what can we say?
 Yes, it is worth it.
-The terraced rice fields offer one of the most popular photo opportunities in Bali, trekking paths through the rice fields, small cafes and swings*.
+The terraced rice fields are one of the best things to do in Ubud and offer one of the most popular photo opportunities in Bali, trekking paths through the rice fields, small cafes and swings*.
 For the approach to the Tegalalang rice terraces, Ubud is a perfect starting point.

 By scooter or rental car you can reach the rice terraces within about 20 minutes.
 You can park directly along the road.
 If you are traveling from further away or do not want to drive yourself, you can also book a tour*.

 When should I visit the Tegalalang Rice Terraces?